Akachi-Anabanti/fastapi-hanko/README.md

-# FastAPI Application with Alembic, Hanko Auth, and Poetry
+# FastAPI Application with Postgresql and Hanko Authentication

 This FastAPI application is a sample implementation with integrated database migrations using Alembic, authentication via Hanko, and managed dependencies with Poetry.
 Below is a brief README to help you understand and manage this application.